mochiicakes/yours-db/README.md

 Supabase will warn about *destructive operations* and *tables without RLS*.
 Both are expected: the destructive lines are `drop trigger if exists` guards so the file can be re-run, and Row Level Security is switched on at the bottom of that same file.
-Choose **Run and enable RLS** — it is fail-closed and cannot conflict.
+Choose **Run and enable RLS**. it is fail-closed and cannot conflict.

 Then confirm it worked, rather than assuming: